abxh/dotfiles/README.md

 Notifications are done through [dunst with scripts](https://github.com/abxh/dotfiles/tree/main/dunst).

-Both the bar and notifications use icons from [my fork of the gruvbox-material-gtk theme](https://github.com/abxh/gruvbox-material-gtk) (OneColored Version).
+Both the bar and notifications use icons from [my fork of the gruvbox-material-gtk theme](https://github.com/abxh/gruvbox-material-gtk) (OneColored Icons).

 A combination of [zsh](https://github.com/abxh/dotfiles/tree/main/zsh), [Alacritty](https://github.com/abxh/dotfiles/tree/main/alacritty) and [vim](https://github.com/abxh/dotfiles/tree/main/vim)
 is used as the shell, terminal and editor.